-In order to safeguard the health of students and the university community, the University of Oregon will expand its immunization requirements for all incoming students.
+In order to safeguard the health of students and the university community, the University of Oregon has expanded its immunization requirements for all incoming students.
 Students are encouraged to satisfy all of their immunization requirements before arriving at the UO.
 The University Health Center can also administer these vaccines to students once they are enrolled and attending.
 Please see Costs for Services for vaccine prices at UHC.

 |Vaccine||Proof of Immunization Required|